 There are various types of woodland, but in general we can classify this to three.

 Firstly, there is mixed deciduous which be anything like, sycamore, birch, oak, ash, willow, chestnut or beech, or even a mix of any of them.
 Woodland can be mature, meaning that the trees have high crowns which give a lot of shade.
 This results in the ground being clear or almost clear.
 Typically, you’ll have clear views and can quite easily walk around freely.
 Although, other areas of your woodland might be less mature, possibly felled and replanted.
 Certain areas may need replanting which can be an excellent opportunity to spend time in your woodland planting new trees.
 Areas within your woodland may contain mature timer, when carefully marketed can reach a very good price.
-And with the increase in demand for firewood fuel, this has resulted in an even high price for good timber, ideal if you happen to be a woodland owner?
+And with the increase in demand for firewood fuel such as heat logs, this has resulted in an even high price for good timber, ideal if you happen to be a woodland owner?

 Coniferous Woodlands are a fairly common types of woodland now.
 Typically plantations are whereby the entire woodland will be of a single species or just a few.
 Coniferous woodland areas normally smell fantastic too.
 If it has been well managed, usually provide excellent walking areas too.
 Year round the needles are green and vibrant.
 The timber grows rapidly and thinnings should be taken down and used or sold every few years to allow the final mature trees to flourish.